-- According to Robert Mnookin, Scott Peppet and Andrew Tulumello, what is the difference between empathy and assertiveness?
-Why do many people tend to believe that these are necessarily opposed for negotiation and conflict resolution?
-(For instance, Niccolò Machiavelli seems to suggest these attitudes are in tension with each other.) - 2.
+- 2. According to Mnookin et al., what is the difference between empathy and assertiveness?
+Why do many people tend to believe that these are necessarily opposed for negotiation and conflict resolution? - 3.
 Mnookin et al. give about five benefits of empathy for a negotiator.
 What are these benefits?
-If all a person really cares about is his or her own self-interest during a negotiation, would these benefits be compelling enough to make such an egoist cultivate empathy? - 3.
+If all a person really cares about is his or her own self-interest during a negotiation, would these benefits be compelling enough to make such an egoist cultivate empathy? - 4.
 They also give about four benefits of assertiveness?
 What are these?
-Are these benefits compelling enough for an egoist to be assertive? - 4.
-When it comes to the three negotiation styles Mnookin et al. analyze, what are their respective advantages and disadvantages? - 5.
+Are these benefits compelling enough for an egoist to be assertive? - 5.
+When it comes to the three negotiation styles Mnookin et al. analyze, what are their respective advantages and disadvantages? - 6.
 Finally, how do Mnookin et al. justify their claim that empathy and assertiveness are not inherently opposed, and that a good negotiator must be both?